antonfirsov/docs/2023/11-Nov/fake-it-til-you-make-it-to-production/fake-it-til-you-make-it-to-production.md

   callers.

-- You can set an amount by which the specific time that the provider returns is incremented any time the provider’s time is read.
+- You can set an amount by which the specific time that the provider returns is automatically incremented any time the provider’s time is read.

 Controlling the provider’s time is like a superpower.
 If your code calls `Task.Delay` with a fake provider and a delay of 1 second, `Task.Delay` will